-A Sybil attack, formulated by Douceur [1], is intriguing in its simplicity.
+A Sybil attack, formulated by Douceur [9], is intriguing in its simplicity.
 However, such an attack can incur substantial damage to the computer system.
 In a Sybil attack, the adversary is able to compromise the system by creating an arbitrary number of identities that the system perceives as separate.
-If the attack is successful, the adversary may either overwhelm the system resources, thus channeling the attack into denial-of-service [2], or create more sophisticated problems, e.g. routing infrastructure breakdown [3].
+If the attack is successful, the adversary may either overwhelm the system resources, thus channeling the attack into denial-of-service [25], or create more sophisticated problems, e.g. routing infrastructure breakdown [12].

 Ad hoc wireless networks, such as a sensor networks, are a potential Sybil attack target.
 The ad hoc nature of such networks may result in scenarios where each node starts its operation without the knowledge of even its immediate neighborhood let alone the complete network topology.
 Yet, the broadcast nature of the wireless communication prevents each node from recognizing whether the messages that it receives are sent by the same or different senders.
 Thus, an attacker may be free to either create an arbitrary number of fictitious identities or impersonate already existing real nodes.
 The problem straddles the security and fault tolerance domains as the attacker may be either a malicious intruder or a node experiencing Byzantine fault.
-A fault is Byzantine [4] if the faulty node disregards the program code and behaves arbitrarily.
+A fault is Buzantine [14] if the faulty node disregards the program code and behaves arbitrarily.
 For convenience, in this paper we assume that the attacker is a faulty node rather than intruder.
-We view the Sybil attack as a convenient way to study elementary ability of a wireless node to ascertain who its neighbors are.
-As such, the capability to counter the Sybil attack is a fundamental building block for constructing a dependable wireless network.